 - Drive consistently with the traffic flow

 - Avoid any distractions while driving, like texting and consulting your GPS

 If your loved ones express concerns about your driving, it might be a good idea to consider your driving abilities.
 You can have a driving evaluation performed by an occupational therapist or a certified driver rehabilitation specialist.

 Maybe you have been driving your whole life, but as you get older, it is important for you to understand and implement safety tips that can help you adjust to new challenges and ultimately become a better driver.

 If you have been involved in a car accident, you’ll also want to get your car fixed so it’s safe for you to drive.
-At Sudden Impact Auto Body, we provide free car inspections for auto collision accidents.
-Our main priority is getting you back on the road safely.
-To book a free inspection at our Las Vegas collision center call (702) 457-3002 or submit an online contact form.
-Sudden Impact Auto Body is a proud member of the Las Vegas community and combining our expert knowledge with first class customer service will result in you becoming a happy customer.
+At Sudden Impact Auto Body, we provide free car inspections.
+Our goal is getting you back on the road safely.
+To get a free inspection at our Las Vegas collision center call (702) 457-3002 or submit an online contact form.
+Sudden Impact Auto Body is a proud member of the Las Vegas community and combining our expert knowledge with first-class customer service will result in you becoming a happy customer.